 There are two types of Agency disclosure forms in New York, one addressing the agent’s fiduciary relationship to the Landlord and Tenant in a rental transaction, and another for their relationship to a Buyer and Seller in sales transactions.
 Each clearly delineates whose interest the agent serves and, though not binding, defines the terms of the relationship during the real estate transaction.
 For the purposes of this article, we’re going to focus on the Disclosure Form for Buyer and Seller.

-A Buyer’s Agent represents the Buyer’s interests solely by negotiating the purchase of a home at a price and on terms acceptable to the Buyer.
+A Buyer’s Agent represents the Buyer’s interests solely by negotiating the purchase of real property at a price and on terms acceptable to the Buyer.
 A Buyer’s Agent has, without limitation, the following fiduciary duties to the Buyer: reasonable care, undivided loyalty, confidentiality, full disclosure, obedience, and duty to account.

-A Broker’s Agent cooperates with or is engaged by a Seller’s Agent or Buyer’s Agent to assist in locating a property to sell or buy, but they do not work for the same firm as the Seller’s Agent or Buyer’s Agent.
+A real estate Broker’s Agent cooperates with or is engaged by a Seller’s Agent or Buyer’s Agent to assist in locating real property to sell or buy, but they do not work for the same brokerage as the Seller’s Agent or Buyer’s Agent.
 The Buyer and Seller, therefore, do not have a direct relationship with the Broker’s Agent, and cannot provide instructions nor direction (except through their own Agent).
 This prevents the Buyer and Seller from bearing liability for any acts of the Broker’s Agent.

-A Dual Agent may represent both the Buyer and Seller if both parties grant their informed written consent.
+A Dual Agent may represent both the Buyer and Seller if both parties grant advanced informed consent to dual agency.
 However, in such a dual agency situation, the Agent is unable to provide the full range of fiduciary duties to the Buyer and Seller due to a conflict of interest.
 By consenting to the dual agency relationship, both Buyer and Seller waive their right to undivided loyalty.

 Dual Agent With Designated Sales Agent